 - It’s not too competitive: If there are already a ton of sellers selling the same or similar products, it will be challenging to stand out and make a profit.

 - It’s in demand: Make sure there is a market for your product before you invest time and money into sourcing the products.
-Use Amazon’s “Best Sellers” list and Google Trends to get an idea of whether people are searching for a particular product.
+Use Amazon’s “Best Sellers” list and Google Trends to get an idea of your product’s demand and search trends.

 If you’re on a budget, you can do all your research for free using Amazon’s publicly available data.
-However, if you’re willing to spend a bit of money, 3rd Party services and tools make it easy to find the best opportunity.
+However, if you’re willing to spend some money, 3rd Party services and tools make it easy to find the best opportunity.

 Read More: How to Find Profitable Products to Sell on Amazon